North Melbourne

 The area's income profile falls below national averages based on AreaSearch analysis

-North Melbourne suburb's income level is higher than average nationally.
-According to latest ATO data aggregated by AreaSearch for financial year 2023, North Melbourne's median income among taxpayers is $51,480 and the average income stands at $71,468.
+North Melbourne suburb has higher income levels than national average, per latest ATO data aggregated by AreaSearch for financial year 2023.
+Median income among taxpayers is $51,480, average income stands at $71,468.
 Greater Melbourne's figures are $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for North Melbourne would be approximately $55,727 (median) and $77,364 (average) as of September 2025.
-Census data shows personal income ranks at the 72nd percentile ($943 weekly), while household income sits at the 48th percentile.
-Income brackets indicate the $1,500 - 2,999 earnings band captures 30.7% of the community (5,667 individuals).
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates as of September 2025 would be approximately $55,727 (median) and $77,364 (average).
+Census data shows personal income ranks at the 72nd percentile ($943 weekly), household income at the 48th percentile.
+Income brackets indicate 30.7% of community earns $1,500 - $2,999 (5,677 individuals).
 Housing affordability pressures are severe, with only 79.8% of income remaining, ranking at the 44th percentile.
-The area's SEIFA income ranking places it in the 8th decile.
+Area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income